-Negotiation for Humanitarian Responders is an intensive four day residential training course that will improve your effectiveness in the field.
+Negotiation for Humanitarian Responders is a three day training course that will improve your effectiveness in the field.
 The course aims to provide participants with the skills to advocate for the most vulnerable, mobilise support when you need it and influence the powerful.

-Designed and delivered by humanitarian experts (with frontline negotiating experience) from RedR Australia and the Australian Red Cross, this course will equip you with tools to improve your negotiation skills.
+Designed and delivered by humanitarian experts (with frontline negotiating experience) from RedR Australia this course will equip you with tools to improve your negotiation skills.

 If you would like this course tailored for your organisation, please check out options for customised training here.

-This is a four day intensive residential course that includes both indoor and outdoor activities.
-Please ensure you are fit and well to gain the most from your training experience.
+This is a three day intensive classroom based course.
+Please ensure you are well to gain the most from your training experience.

 Whether it’s negotiating your relief items on to a military plane for distribution, with government officials to accommodate Sphere Standards, with armed combatants to allow the passage of aid or with a local village chief to ensure women from disaster-affected communities get their voices heard, working in the humanitarian sector involves a never ending series of negotiations.

-In this course, you will hear directly from experienced aid workers from the Australian Red Cross and RedR Australia who have extensive field experience working with international non-government organisations (INGOs) and United Nations agencies.
+In this course, you will hear directly from experienced aid workers from RedR Australia trainers who have extensive field experience working with international non-government organisations (INGOs) and United Nations agencies.
 Our facilitators go beyond theory to share their personal experience of the realities and complexities of negotiating in humanitarian settings.